oneapi-src/oneDAL/docs/source/onedal/appendix/decision-tree.rst

 expression.

-Prediction is performed by starting at the root node of the tree, testing features by the test specified by this node, then moving down the tree branch corresponding to the outcome of the test for the given example.
+Prediction is performed by starting at the root node of the tree, testing features by the test specified in this node, then moving down the tree branch corresponding to the outcome of the test for the given example.
 This process is then repeated for the subtree rooted at the new node.
 The final result is the prediction of the simple